Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 3. Click the [CONFIRM] button in the bottom right corner.
     The attribute has been deleted and is moved to the *DELETED ATTRIBUTES* tab.
 The *Confirm deletion of attribute?* window is closed.

-    > [Caution] Be aware that problems may occur if you delete an attribute with existing dependencies.
+    > [Caution] Note that problems may occur if you delete an attribute with existing dependencies.

 > [Info] The attribute is moved to the *DELETED ATTRIBUTES* tab, but it can still be recovered.
 To irretrievably delete the attribute, see [Permanently delete an attribute](../Operation/04_ManageDeletedAttributes.md#permanently-delete-an-attribute).